alexannmill/whats.brewin/README.md

 ## Key Features

  - Brewery lookup by city
- - Interactive map with infromation pop-up cards
+ - Interactive map with information pop-up cards
  - Brewery profile with post and upcoming events
  - Users profile with favorited breweries
  - View search results by map or list view